-Project List Name Tier Previous Name Funding Available Type of Projects Included 20-Year Capital Projects 1 Fiscally Constrained List Approximately \$444 million (based on funding forecast) Top recommended projects that can reasonably be undertaken given the current estimates of available funding.
-Preferred Capital Projects 2 2 Project List million (potential Additional recommended projects that the County hopes to undertake if additional funding becomes available during the next 20 years.
-Long-Term Capital Project Needs 3 Vision Project List None known All other needed projects identified in the TSP update process.
-These are not expected to be funded or constructed by the County during the next 20 years, but they are still needed to meet the County's projected transportation needs.
+Project List Name Tier Previous Name Funding Available Type of Projects Included Approximately \$444 Fiscally Top recommended projects that can reasonably be 20-Year Capital Projects 1 million (based on Constrained List undertaken given the current estimates of available funding. funding forecast) Approximately \$444 Additional recommended projects that the County hopes to Preferred Capital Preferred million (potential 2 undertake if additional funding becomes available during the Projects Project List additional funding) next 20 years.
+All other needed projects identified in the TSP update Long-Term Capital Vision Project process.
+These are not expected to be funded or constructed 3 None known Project Needs List by the County during the next 20 years, but they are still needed to meet the County's projected transportation needs.